The Joe R. and Teresa Lozano Long School of Medicine

 The Long SOM and the health science center will, to the extent possible, maintain the confidentiality of information in accordance with institutional, state, and federal regulations and requirements.

-The Joe R. and Teresa Lozano Long School of Medicine (LSOM) is an academic health-related institution that is firmly rooted in its tripartite mission of research, education and patient-care.
-UT Health at San Antonio is committed to discovery and innovation, community engagement, and inclusive excellence by all of its members.
+The Long School of Medicine (LSOM) is an academic health-related institution that is firmly rooted in its tripartite mission of research, education and patient care and is committed to discovery and innovation, community engagement, and excellence by all of its members.